 Caravan asylum-seekers heading toward showdown as US officials say border crossing is full

-The hundreds of asylum-seekers who traveled through Mexico toward the U.S. may not be able to cross the border on Sunday.
+The hundreds of asylum-seekers who traveled through Mexico toward the U.S. approached the San Diego border crossing Sunday -- but officials have signaled they may not be able to make it through.

-“At this time, we have reached capacity at the San Ysidro port of entry for CBP officers to be able to bring additional persons traveling without appropriate entry documentation into the port of entry for processing," Commissioner Kevin McAleenan told Fox News in a statement.
+"At this time, we have reached capacity at the San Ysidro port of entry for CBP (Customs and Border Protection) officers to be able to bring additional persons traveling without appropriate entry documentation into the port of entry for processing," Commissioner Kevin McAleenan told Fox News in a statement.

 He said the immigrants "may need to wait in Mexico as CBP officers work to process those already within our facilities."

+Immigration officials had warned that the San Ysidro border crossing may not be able hold many asylum-seekers if it faces too many at once.
+The port of entry, according to the agency, can hold about 300 people temporarily.

-Roughly 200 people, including women and young children, were expected to turn themselves over to border inspectors at San Diego's San Ysidro border crossing around 4 p.m.
-ET after arriving in Tijuana last week, claiming they had a credible fear of persecution at home.
+Roughly 200 people, including women and young children, were expected to turn themselves over to border inspectors after arriving in Tijuana last week, claiming they had a credible fear of persecution at home.
 Demonstrators gathered along the border to hold a rally in the hours before crossing over, with some people scaling the fence.

 "The only thing I would tell Mr. Trump is to have a conscious and to look at all the people and the way they suffer.
 Because the people, they are coming from those countries, they are not doing it for pleasure," Osman Salvador Ulla Castro, who is from Honduras, told Fox News.
 "They face danger and extortions and they are looking for a better life."

-The Border Patrol said Saturday that several groups of families from the caravan tried to enter the U.S. illegally by scaling parts of the "dilapidated scrap metal border fence" near San Ysidro.
+The Border Patrol said Saturday that several groups of families from the caravan earlier tried to enter the U.S. illegally by scaling parts of the "dilapidated scrap metal border fence" near San Ysidro.

 "In several of these incidents, children as young as 4 years old, and in one case a pregnant female, were detected entering the United States illegally through a dark, treacherous canyon that is notorious for human and drug smuggling," U.S. Customs and Border Protection San Diego Chief Patrol Agent Rodney Scott said.
 "As a father myself, I find it unconscionable that anyone would expose a child to these dangerous conditions."